KnoP-01/tortus/README.md

     colorscheme tortus " or tortusless " a bit less aggressive version

-If you use this colorscheme with krl.vim >=1.3.0 or rapid.vim >=1.3.0 put
+If you use this colorscheme with krl.vim or rapid.vim >=1.3.0 and <=2.0.0 put

     let g:krlNoHighLink=1
     let g:rapidNoHighLink=1